faithlierheimer/SportsPopularity/README.md

 # **Data Sources**

 Sports season-wide attendance data is relatively easily to find across the internet.
 To access this data, we will be using a series of web-scraping techniques, including but not limted to python's Pandas library and Beautiful Soup.
-For our baseball attendance data, we will be scraping the Wikipedia article [2019 Major League Baseball Season](https://en.wikipedia.org/wiki/2019_Major_League_Baseball_season) to access data on the Major League Baseball Teams' attendance figured for the 2019 season, as well as a [JSON of Ballparks' Locations](https://tinyurl.com/y3sby4ur) to accurately place the ballparks on our leaflet map.
+For our baseball attendance data, we will be scraping the Wikipedia article [2019 Major League Baseball Season](https://en.wikipedia.org/wiki/2019_Major_League_Baseball_season) to access data on the Major League Baseball Teams' [attendance figures](mlb_attendance.png) for the 2019 season, as well as a [JSON of Ballparks' Locations](https://tinyurl.com/y3sby4ur) to accurately place the ballparks on our leaflet map.
 For the hockey attendance data we will be referencing For the football attendance we
 For the basketball attendance data we